DebbyA007/airbnb-clone-project./README.md

 Each component will be designed with reusability and consistency in mind to ensure a cohesive user experience across the application.

 ---

-This structure provides a clear and professional format for your `README.md` file.
-Let me know if you’d like further refinements!